OSGeo/PROJ/docs/source/install.rst

     Path to an existing directory used to cache :file:`proj.db` to speed-up subsequent builds without modifications to source SQL files.

+.. option:: TESTING_USE_NETWORK=ON

+    .. versionadded:: 9.5

+    Permit use of network to fetch :ref:`test requirements
+    <test_requirements>` (if needed)
+    and run network-dependent tests.
+Default ON.

 .. option:: EMBED_PROJ_DATA_PATH